-Hair Loss can also be caused by some external factors such as hair pulling.
-The hair loss caused by pulling the hair too tightly is known as TractionAlopecia.
+Hair Loss can also be caused by some external factors such as pulling the Hair are caused.
+The Hair Loss, which is caused by pulling the hair too tight, is known as TractionAlopecia.
 The article describes the disease and its acute and chronic form.

 How does traction alopecia develop?